-As of December 31, 2019, the directors and executive officers of the Company (as a group) owned, or exerted direction or control over, a total of 30,845 Common Shares, representing less than 1% of the Company's total issued and outstanding Common Shares on a non-diluted basis.
+As of December 31, 2020, the directors and executive officers of the Company (as a group) owned, or exerted direction or control over, a total of 94,167 Common Shares, representing less than 1% of the Company's total issued and outstanding Common Shares.

-On a partially-diluted basis, assuming the exercise of all RSUs, and DSUs, the directors and executive officers of the Company, as a group beneficially owned, or exercised control or direction over, directly or indirectly, an aggregate of 957,950 Common Shares, representing approximately 1% of the Company's issued and outstanding Common Shares as of December 31, 2019.
+On a partially-diluted basis, assuming the exercise of all RSUs, and DSUs, the directors and executive officers of the Company, as a group beneficially owned, or exercised control or direction over, directly or indirectly, an aggregate of 1,904,456 Common Shares, representing approximately 2% of the Company's issued and outstanding Common Shares as of December 31, 2020.